 Where to Stay in Dubai on a Budget:

 The first step while planning is to pick between budget hotels in Dubai.
 There are numerous options to choose from depending on the area you want to stay in.
-I’ve written this in more detail in my guide on where to stay in Dubai for all budgets.
+I’ve written this in more detail in my guide on the best place to stay in Dubai for all budgets.

 But just to give you a brief idea, here are two of my favorite Dubai budget hotels that have most of the facilities and are convenient: